 Minke whales are the smallest baleen whales found off Long Island.
 They are distinguished by their small size, pointed snout and distinctive white bands on the ends of their flippers.
 Minkes tend to be solitary and can be difficult to spot because of their small size and lack of visible 'blow' (spout) when surfacing.
 Breaching and other surface activities by minke whales are rare.

+check here if seen

-Click here for more information on minke whales North Atlantic Right Whale Eubalaena glacialis < 55 feet <140,000 pounds CRITICALLY ENDANGERED Click here for more information on N. Atlantic right whales The North Atlantic Right Whale is extremely rare; fewer than 350 individuals remain.
+North Atlantic Right Whale Eubalaena glacialis < 55 feet

+<140,000 pounds CRITICALLY ENDANGERED

+check here if seen The North Atlantic Right Whale is extremely rare; approximately 370 individuals remain.
 Victims of commercial whaling, these were the 'right' whales to hunt.
-Right whales move slowly at the surface skimming copepods from the water making them vulnerable to ship strikes and entanglement with fishing gear, keeping them at an extremely high risk of
+Right whales move slowly at the surface skimming copepods from the water making them vulnerable to ship strikes and entanglement with fishing gear, keeping them at an extremely high risk of extinction.